Dennis Gyllensporre: Career

 From January 2007 to November 2010, he attended the Maastricht Graduate School of Governance in Maastricht, Netherlands where he received a PhD in Policy Analysis and Governance.
 During this time Gyllensporre also served as Chief of Staff of the Regional Command North Headquarters of the International Security Assistance Force (ISAF) in Mazar-i-Sharif, Afghanistan in 2008.
 Also in 2008, he was appointed Chief of Staff of the Defence Staff (Ledningsstabens stabschef, LEDS SC) in the Swedish Armed Forces Headquarters in Stockholm.
 In 2010 he left the position and was appointed Director Future Capabilities in the Defence Staff (Ledningsstabens utvecklingsavdelning) in the Swedish Armed Forces Headquarters, Stockholm.
 In 2011, he attended the Defense Resources Management Institute at the Naval Postgraduate School in the United States.
 From 2012 to 2014, Gyllensporre served as military advisor in the Swedish Parliamentary Defence Commission (Försvarsberedningen) as well as Chief of Policy and Plans Department in the Swedish Armed Forces Headquarters in Stockholm.
 On 27 November 2014, Gyllensporre was appointed Chief of Defence Staff.
 In this position he is also the head of the Swedish Armed Forces Headquarters, head of the Swedish Armed Forces Special Forces and the Commandant General in Stockholm.
 In 2017 Gyllensporre was introduced to the U.S. Army Command and General Staff College Hall of Fame.

 In August 2018 he was appointed by the UN Secretary-General as Force Commander of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
 Gyllensporre assumed the position on 1 October 2018.
 In 2019 the UN Secretary-General extended the appointment one more year, until October 2020.
 In 2020 the UN Secretary-General made a second extension of the appointment one more year, until October 2021.
-Gyllensporre is an Associate Professor of the Swedish Defence University from January 2022.
+Gyllensporre is an associate professor of the Swedish Defence University from January 2022 and Visiting Fellow of Pembroke College, Oxford (2023–24).
+From 1 January 2025, he will serve as chairman of the board of the Defence Innovation Accelerator for the North Atlantic (DIANA).